FC Rottach-Egern

 Fußball-Club Rottach - Egern e.V., known as FC Rottach-Egern, is a football club from the Upper Bavarian municipality of Rottach-Egern.
 The amateur club gained international recognition through its regular friendly matches against FC Bayern Munich.
 Additionally, European top clubs often used the sports facilities at Tegernsee for their summer preseason training.
-The club was founded in 1946 and currently plays in the Kreisklasse Zugspitze I (9th division).
+The club was founded in 1946 and currently plays in the Kreisklasse Zugspitze Group 2 (8th division).

 History

 After World War II, some football enthusiasts, under the leadership of Albert "Didi" Distler, joined the TSV Rottach-Egern as a football department in June 1946 at Café Winkler.
 A few weeks later, the first match was played against TuS Marienstein.
 On August 1, 1946, the Rottachers registered for league play and on February 20, 1947, the FC Rottach-Egern was founded at the Gasthof zur Weißach.